lewagon/ruby-101-challenges/02-Word-counter/README.md

 ## Specs

 - Implement a Ruby method `word_count` that counts the number of words in a given sentence
-- This method should take one argument (sentence), a `String`, and return a `Fixnum` representing the number of words in the sentence
+- This method should take one argument (sentence), a `String`, and return an `Integer` representing the number of words in the sentence

 `word_count("The quick brown fox jumps over the lazy dog")` should return `9`